How to Put in Eye Drops

 There are many kinds of eye drops, and any of them could be a challenge to get into your eye.
 But with a few tips and some practice, you’ll get more comfortable with the process.
 The more familiar and confident you are, the easier it will be to put in eye drops without missing, spilling or using too much.

-The timing and dosage of your eye drops can be important to your treatment.
-Whether you’re using drops for glaucoma, dry eye, an infection or an allergy, you must use them correctly to get the full benefit.
+The timing and dosage of your eye drops can make a big difference in your treatment.
+Whether you’re using drops for glaucoma, dry eye, an infection or an allergy, you must use the drops correctly to get the full benefit.
 If you’re having trouble getting the drops in or using them on the right schedule, talk to your ophthalmologist about your options.

 - Always wash your hands before handling your eye drops or touching your eyes.